GACJ/complib-help/docs/methods/overview.md

 !!! note
     There are a number of reasons why a method may be listed on Complib as a non-conforming extension.
 These include (but are not limited to):

-    * The method was named and rung before the formal framework of method extension was developed.
+    * The method (or another method related to it) was named and rung before the formal framework of method extension was developed, or before computer analysis was available to aid in spotting naming conflicts.
-    * The method is non-palindromic (Complib does not currently process extensions for non-palindromic methods, but this will hopefully change at some point in the future).
+    * The method is non-palindromic.
+No systematic framework for extending non-palindromic methods yet exists, and so Complib does not currently process extensions for non-palindromic methods.
+This will hopefully change at some point in the future.
-    * The method was not previously recognised as a conforming extension and was named accordingly, and now is.

-    Method classification has a complex history, and its development has reflected changing values within the Exercise.
+    Method classification is still a field of active development, and over the centuries it has reflected changing values within the Exercise.
 For the most part, there is a general agreement that more rigorous modern classification practices should be balanced with the preservation of ringing history.

 ## Trivial variations
 ![Trivial variations tab expanded](../img/trivial_variations_tab_expanded.png)